Geo-R1/geo-r1/README.md

 ## Inference
 > Note: If you train your model in your env, you can directly use the following scripts.
-However, if you download the checkpoint, you need to load the AutoProcessor from the original Qwen model.
-Such as the following
+However, if you use the checkpoint from huggingface, you have to load the AutoProcessor from the original Qwen model, e.g.
 > ```python
 > MODEL_PATH = "/training/dapo-ckpt/Geo-R1-3B-GRPO-REC-10shot"
 > ORI_MODEL_PATH = "/training/model/Qwen2.5-VL-3B-Instruct"